ROAD-Waymo: A Large-Scale Action Awareness Dataset for Autonomous Driving

 \subsection{\roadwaymo Results}

-\textbf{Frame-Level Results}.
-Table \ref{tab:Roadwaymoframe-avg-results} presents the frame-level results for all five tasks using f-mAP with an IoU threshold of 0.5.
+\textbf{Frame-level Results.} Table \ref{tab:Roadwaymoframe-avg-results} presents the frame-level results for all five tasks using f-mAP with an IoU threshold of 0.5.
 Results are reported for both validation and test sets {separated by a forward slash (/)}.
 Rows in the Table represent combinations of feature extraction backbones (I3D and SlowFast) for the 3D-RetinaNet baseline.
 SlowFast with a test sequence length of 8 achieves the best performance for actions and duplex while, for events, SlowFast-32 reports the best performance.

-We also report the performance of state-of-the-art YOLOv8~\cite{Jocher_YOLO_by_Ultralytics_2023} for agent (object) detection, which indeed achieves the best performance for the task.
+We also report the performance of state-of-the-art YOLOv8~\citep{Jocher_YOLO_by_Ultralytics_2023} for agent (object) detection, which indeed achieves the best performance for the task.
 The YOLOv8 model is trained and tested on a single frame rather than sequences, which is the main reason why we trialled it for agents only.
 Its remarkable performance is likely due to its use of several expedients such as: multi-scale training; mosaic data augmentation \etc.

-\textbf{Video-Level Results}.
-Table \ref{tab:Road-waymo-video-avg-results} presents video-level results in terms of video-mAP.
+\textbf{Video-level Results.} Table \ref{tab:Road-waymo-video-avg-results} presents video-level results in terms of v-mAP.
 Results are reported for both 3D-RetinaNet backbones (I3D and SlowFast) and sequence lengths values (8 and 32 frames).
-Video-mAP is reported for IoU thresholds $\delta$ of 0.2.
+V-mAP is reported for IoU thresholds $\delta$ of 0.2.
 SlowFast-08 reports the best performance for agents, actions, and duplex, while for locations and events I3D-32 and I3D-08 top the charts.

-\textbf{Results of AV-Action Segmentation}.
-In addition to frame and tube detection, we also analyse the use of 3D-RetinaNet to temporally segment AV-action classes (Table \ref{tab:classwise-av-actions}).
+\textbf{Results of AV-Action Segmentation.} In addition to frame and tube detection, we also analyse the use of 3D-RetinaNet to temporally segment AV-action classes (Table \ref{tab:classwise-av-actions}).
 Results are reported for I3D and SlowFast backbones over both validation (Val) and test sets.
-The number of instances for each category is also provided - highlighting the complexity and challenge of recognising these categories in long-tail problems.
+The number of instances for each category is also provided---highlighting the complexity and challenge of recognising these categories in long-tail problems.
 The performance for the ``AV-move" and ``AV-stop" classes is high, likely because these two classes are predominantly represented in the dataset.
 The performance for the ``turning" classes is reasonable, but the outcomes for the bottom two classes are notably poor.
-We can see that SlowFast performs much better than I3D as it is more suited for classification problem.
+It can be seen that SlowFast significantly outperforms I3D as it is more suited to a pure classification problem.